 Should I feed the birds in the spring?

-Spring is the time when we have customers come into the store and ask "Should we be feeding birdseed to the birds now?", "Shouldn’t the birds eat their natural food now?" or "Won’t the birds get lazy if I feed them birdseed?"
+Spring is the time when we have customers ask "Should we be feeding birdseed to the birds now?", "Shouldn’t the birds eat their natural food now?" or "Won’t the birds get lazy if I feed them birdseed?"
 In the past we have read articles in the local papers, such as the Etobicoke Guardian in which the author describes her enjoyment of feeding birds birdseed in the winter but stops in April because, "they need to remember how to get their own food again."
 Unfortunately these authors present personal feelings as if they were fact.
 If they had done any amount of research they would find their "personal feelings" do not represent the facts in regards to feeding wild birds birdseed.
 Given the amount of mis-information available we thought this would be an opportune time to answer the spring bird feeding question with facts and not personal feelings.

 Should I feed my birds in the spring?
 The simple answer is "yes".

 Why should I feed my birds in the spring?